Tax Information for International Students

 - Federal Form 1040NR-EZ -- File by April 15.
 Required if you earned any money during the year.

-- Oregon Form 40N -- File by April 15.
+- Oregon Form 40N -- (search for 40-N to find the current form) File by April 15.
 Required if you earned any money during the year.

 Documents You Will Need